BigPolarBear1/factorization/README.md

 If N=4387   ... then we can just add squares to N and find z and x combinations that generate that square.
 Hence building smooths from the ground up.
 Now the trick is to keep that z as minimal as possible.
 OK OK OK OK.
 GETTING THERE NOW.

 For example if N=4387, we can generate the smooth 9 simply by taking 9+4387.
 Hence 4396*1^2-4387 = 9.
 However, now our z value is very large.
 So we need find z values, with a large square factorization.
 That is in essence the problem we must solve.
 Buuut, we can look up both z and x residue values in a precomputed hashmap.
 Comeon comeon... think...
 I can do this... there's also another way to look at this, if we have a coefficient that stays small while lifting... then that dramatically increases the odds that can generate a small smooth value.
 I'll figure this out before the end of the day.

+Oh wait.
+WAIT.
+So we need to maximize the root value while minimizing the z value.
+However, if I'm calculating my root based on the linear coefficient and z ... then it becomes easy.
+THERE IS A WAY TO DO THIS!
+I GOT IT!